Welcome to Boostly Podcast Season 8 Episode 30. This is a recap of my interview with Eric Moeller and we talked about the future of AirBnB.

 But Eric is always focused on big business, big scale, all that.
 He sees that people are not patient, they want to get to the point now.
 And then a common mistake is taking on properties where they’re over-leveraged, or they’re emotional about it because it’s a sexy property, they want to get in the property, or they just want more units.
 So they’re just kind of blindly going ahead, without really understanding why they’re taking on properties, or why they’re making decisions in their business.
 They’re just taking action.
 And that’s, that’s great.
 But we have to take the right action, we have to know why we’re taking those actions.

-The results of this is that a lot of people have signed leases, with the master lease model of taking on property management units in their marketplace, just to get units and start building their business, but haven’t really focused on the infrastructure of their company, and understand why they’re taking those actions.
+The results of this are that a lot of people have signed leases, with the master lease model of taking on property management units in their marketplace, just to get units and start building their business, but haven’t really focused on the infrastructure of their company, and understand why they’re taking those actions.
 Being impatient and then just taking on the wrong units that will dry them up during a crisis like what we’re going through.

 Hospitality and tourism situation in the USA